-Supporting documentation requirement: Provide a copy of or a link to your MRSL, documentation of how it goes beyond regulatory compliance, and other relevant lists (if applicable).
+Supporting documentation requirement: Provide a copy of or a link to your MRSL, how it goes beyond regulatory compliance, and other relevant lists (if applicable).

-QUESTION 12: MRSL COMPLIANCE (5 points)
+Question I2: MRSL Compliance (5 points)

 Question I2 seeks to understand the actions your company takes to ensure compliance with its MRSL, keep the MRSL up-to-date, and share the MRSL with the public.